Welcome to Transitional Studies at Clover Park Technical College!

 ABE Brush-up Course Student: A student who wants to prepare for Pre-College Math & English courses (similar to ENG 094 & MAT 094).

-- CASAS assessments are available on Monday (AM/PM), Tuesday (AM/PM), and Friday (AM).
-On the day of your test, bring your ID and go to Building 10, Room 122.
+- CASAS assessments are available on Monday (AM/PM) & Tuesday (AM/PM).
+On the day of your test, bring your ID and go to Building 10, Room 102 to check-in.Ìý

 - After your test, you will be told what level of Math &/or English classes to start.